 These courts primarily deal with minor infractions and lower crimes such as traffic and parking violations.
 They do not adjudicate felonies, and the information may not be relevant to a business decision.

-(Ohio vs Smith) If you violate a state law your case will be adjudicated in a state court.
-These courts primarily deal with misdemeanors and felonies.
+These courts deal with misdemeanors and felonies.
 For instance, a felony or misdemeanor criminal charge for financial crimes can be found in a county (state) court.
-These state courts do not adjudicate federal crimes.
+However, they do not adjudicate federal crimes.

-(USA vs Smith) If you violate a federal law your case will be adjudicated in the federal court system.
-For instance, if a person was charged with a crime by a federal government agency (i.e., FBI, DEA, FTC, Department of Justice) the case will be adjudicated in the Federal Court system.
-Please keep in mind that Federal Court Criminal cases will not appear in County Court records unless they originated as a state crime but were later determined to be a federal crime.
+These courts deal with federal crimes, which are adjudicated in the federal court system.
+Federal crimes are those that violate federal laws or the US Constitution.
+If a person was charged with a crime by a federal government agency (i.e., FBI, DEA, FTC, Department of Justice), the case will be adjudicated in the Federal Court system.
+However, Federal Court Criminal cases will not appear in County Court records unless they originated as a state crime but were later determined to be a federal crime.

 Although some providers offer National Criminal Record Databases, these searches may not include records from all the courts you need to search.
 Providers often download data from numerous publicly available criminal data sources and allow you to search them all at once.
 However, some courts are not included in these databases, leaving you with uncertainty about the accuracy and comprehensiveness of the search.

 Conducting due diligence is crucial for businesses, investors, and individuals.
 A comprehensive criminal record search is an essential component of due diligence, but it is not always a straightforward task.
 By understanding the criminal justice system and the various courts and repositories that report crimes, you can perform a comprehensive criminal record search that includes Local, Regional, Municipal, and Mayors Courts, County Court Criminal Records, and Federal Court Criminal Records.